 For me, it wasn’t until I put on the headset and experienced a complete proof-of-concept version of our own product to feel that same inspiration of being put into, in this case, Taxia village in China, and walking around a tulou building and experiencing that firsthand to say ‘I’ve had this experience.
 This is real, this is immersive in a way that’s congruent with the experiences I had in learning Chinese in college and what I’ve witnessed over the years at DLS.’
-I think since then, we’ve gotten really excited about it.
+I think since then, we’ve been getting really excited about it.
 We’re looking at ramping it up and bringing somebody on board to help Sean and augment the team.
 Everybody’s thrilled to be working on this.

-We look at the education industry as a whole and there’s a lot of interest in improving learning outcomes and different uses of technology to get students to learn better, more comfortably, faster, or retain knowledge better.
-There’s really a large growing body of science showing that this concept called embodied cognition is a really important tool to bring students down that path of learning.
-Embodied cognition is the idea of not just dumping information on a student, not just telling them something or giving them text to read, but engaging them physically and emotionally in activity and activating different cognitive areas within the brain to force that learning to create different neural pathways to be able to dig that information down into someone’s brain.
+We look at the education industry as a whole.
+There’s a lot of interest in improving learning outcomes and different uses of technology to get students to learn better, more comfortably, faster, or retain knowledge better.
+There’s a large growing body of science showing that this concept called embodied cognition is a really important tool to bring students down that path of learning.
+Embodied cognition is the idea of not just dumping information on a student, not just telling them something or giving them a text to read, but engaging them physically and emotionally in activity and activating different cognitive areas within the brain to force that learning to create different neural pathways to be able to dig that information down into someone’s brain.

-Just a few years ago, Walmart made big news in the virtual reality industry thanks to a multi-million-dollar contract where they used VR to train warehouse operations – to train people how to work efficiently and safely within their gigantic logistics machine.
-So, there’s really a lot of big wins that I think we can have in terms of using these virtual environments to teach people things that are difficult to teach just by book learning or are difficult to teach in the real world because they’re expensive to set up or they’re dangerous to do or they’re just not physically available to do.
+Just a few years ago, Walmart made big news in the virtual reality industry thanks to a multi-million-dollar contract where they used VR to train warehouse operations – to train people on how to work efficiently and safely within their gigantic logistics machine.
+So, there’s a lot of big wins that I think we can have in terms of using these virtual environments to teach people things that are difficult to teach just by book learning or are difficult to teach in the real world because they’re expensive to set up or they’re dangerous to do or they’re just not physically available to do.

 Can you tell me anything about what you are developing right now?

 It’s really an incredible sort of experience.
-Technology-wise, it’s relatively simple technology, but I think sometimes that’s some of the best uses of technology.
+Technology-wise, it’s a relatively simple technology, but I think sometimes that’s some of the best uses of technology.
 We’re really just getting to a core idea.
 I’ve spent so much time testing this app out, I feel like I can get around this town!
 I know the streets now.
 Somebody will ask me, as we’re working on it, ‘where was that little kiosk again?’
 And I’m like, ‘oh, you go down this street and you turn left, and you go around the corner’.
-Being able to give a person directions in a town that neither of you have ever been to is amazing.
+Being able to give a person directions in a town that neither of you has ever been to is amazing.
 How do you replicate that in another way?
 I don’t know.